Lu-Wang-Delft/Harmonic-Emission-Estimation-Tool-for-EV-chargers/README.md

 ## Impedance model of DC fast chargers
 The impedance model of a DC fast charger is essential for estimating the harmonic emission of the charger when it is connected to a non-ideal grid.
 To run the illustrative notebooks regarding this part, please refer to the folder *Impedance*.
 ### Impedance at different charging power
 It is noted that a charger's impedance changes with the change of the charging power.
 Thus, with the help of this tool, the charger's impedance at different charging power can be obtained once the design specifications of the charger are given.
 For instance, in the figure below, it shows the impedance of a DC fast charger at 30 kW, which is obtained with the analytical model in this tool and simulation in PLECS.
-Note that the two results matches with each other.
+In the figureNote that the two results matches with each other.
 <p align="center">
   <img src="./READMEimg/analyticalVSsimulation.png" alt="Scenarios Tree" width="100%" href="#"/>
 </p>

 ### Parameter estimation when design specifications are unknown